 This year’s race preparation was a little different.
-Participants were required to fill out a health questionnaire and complete a lateral flow test 24 hours prior to the event.
+Participants were required to fill out a health questionnaire and complete a lateral flow test 24 hours before the event.
 Start times were staggered depending on your finish time, so everyone was allocated a 30-minute arrival slot.
-We were also encouraged to arrive ‘race-ready’ to avoid any further crowding and large baggage queues.
+We were also encouraged to arrive ‘race-ready’ to avoid further crowding and large baggage queues.

 During the race

 Chimzy and I had a blast, we ran the whole thing together!
 The course takes you right through central London so we got to see a few sights including Trafalgar Square, St James’ Palace, Westminster Abbey, Big Ben, and the London Eye.
 There was an epic line-up of live bands and DJs at every kilometre which gave that bit of extra motivation.
 Shout out to the steel drums – we loved those!

 The miles flew by as we chatted all the way around and we crossed the line in 54:52.

 Once over the finish line, you are straight into the goody bag queue.
 Everyone moved through quickly with no huge queue like in previous years.
 There was a fantastic atmosphere and plenty of sights – I enjoyed it.
 One of the first, large mass events to return in the UK and it didn’t disappoint.
 When we run together, amazing things happen.

 A huge thank you to ASICS for a great event, well done to everyone who took part.

 Entry Cost: my entry was kindly gifted by ASICS